 In Greece during the same 20 years (when the Griffon Vulture increased its numbers in Spain) the population of the Griffon Vulture decreased from about 1000 pairs to some 250 as about 90% of these survived on the Island of Crete, and the species has almost disappeared on the mainland.
 In Greece the number of livestock has almost not been changed, but the change of the livestock breeding practices led to reducing the food source for vultures.
-The stable situation on Crete is because of the traditional way of keeping of livestock that has not been changed in the time.
+The been changed in the time.

-What I am proposing here is to establish a Conservation Sheep Breeding Company, which focus to be the use of livestock as a tool of maintaining and supporting the natural habitats and certain ecosystems.
+What I proposed in the project is to establish a Conservation Sheep Breeding Company, which focus to be the use of livestock as a tool of maintaining and supporting the natural habitats and certain ecosystems.
 The aim is to keep the Company sustainable, as it will be enough if the incomes could just cover the outcomes.
 As an NGO, the FWFF "profit" will be the keeping of the balance in certain ecosystems and the maintaining of grasslands habitats in mountains and lowlands (probably again in certain protected areas).
 This is something that an ordinary company could not do, because it always is looking for a financial profit.
 In such case if not profitable an ordinary livestock breeding company would be closed if it is not bringing any or even not big financial profit.
 This makes the difference between the ordinary company and the extraordinary one that FWFF is going to create.